Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 Meered's flanks glowed like embers, aghast.
 "And the Council *agreed* to this?" she asked.

 "The Council is headed more by practicalists than idealists."
 Vedreg admitted.
 "They were promised a reduction in piracy affecting our own shipping in the region, and effective disruption of Alliance shipping which might divert Celzi ships from the war."
-There was a sweep of colour up his flank---the equivalent of a dismissive, contemptuous sniff.
+There was a sweep of colour up his flank - the equivalent of a dismissive, contemptuous sniff.
 "If memory serves, Cimbrean was the base of operations for these 'Privateers'."

 "What an extraordinary idea.
 But however competent or unusual these pirates, they're still *pirates*, and whoever stole the generator was no gutter criminal."
 Meered scoffed.